CrimsonMartin/clinker/memory-bank/progress.md

 ### Phase 4 (Future): 🤖 AI-Powered Insights
 Automatic paper recommendations, duplicate detection, citation gap analysis

 The project is well-positioned to move into Phase 2 development while maintaining and optimizing Phase 1 features based on user feedback.
+The new modular architecture provides a solid foundation for future enhancements.